The Great Smoky Mountains area is a hugely popular winter destination.

 Pro-tip: When you are ready to make your Aerial Tramway reservation, always check Tripster for discounts.

-In the Snow Zone area, which is currently open through Jan.
-2, kids can make snow angels, build snowmen and play in the snow.
+In the Snow Zone area, which is currently open during the winter months, kids can make snow angels, build snowmen and play in the snow.
 No snowball throwing is allowed.

 If you hope to do any skiing or snowboarding, follow their social media page for updates.